DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-01-24-tasmota-getting-started.md

 categories: tasmota
 ---

 If you have purchased a device pre-flashed with Tasmota firmware, then the first thing you are going to want to do is get it connected to your network.
-If you are looking to newly flash a supported device and convert it to Tasmota, that is beyond the scope of this guide and should should refer to the [official documentation](https://tasmota.github.io/docs/Getting-Started/).
+If you are looking to newly flash a supported device and convert it to Tasmota, that is beyond the scope of this guide and you should refer to the [official documentation](https://tasmota.github.io/docs/Getting-Started/).

-When you first power up a Tasmota device it will be in access point mode, it will broadcast its own WiFi network that you can connect to and configure your WiFi.
+When you first power up a Tasmota device it will be in access point mode, it will broadcast its own WiFi network that you can connect to and configure your WiFi details.
 So grab your phone or your laptop and look for a WiFi network called `tasmota-xxxxxx-####` where the ‘xxxxxx’s will be replaced by a seemingly random string of numbers and letters, that uniquely identifies that Tasmota device.

 <img src='../assets/img/blog/tasmota-wifi-ap.png' alt="tasmota AP example" width="50%" style="display: block; margin: 0 auto">